soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 address these issues, but doubles down on the existing numeric conversions, with ongoing considerations of introducing additional complexity on top of this scheme.

-Scala users will have to settle for adding `Ywarn-numeric-widen` to their growing list of compiler flags and hope that Dotty decides to implement this diagnostic option.
+Scala users will have to settle for adding the imperfect `Ywarn-numeric-widen` to their growing list of compiler flags and hope that Dotty also decides to implement this diagnostic option before it ships.

+#### Bonus

+Regardless of whether this problem is fixed, the implementation of `round` on `Float` and `Double` is still wrong and broken for unrelated reasons.
+Scala repeats another mistake from Java that was originating from C.
+Interestingly, while the .NET team copied a lot of design decisions from Java, they considered the issue to be so egregious that they fixed it before their first release of .NET.

 {%comment%}
 Java also has this feature, but as types have to be specified in many places, it